Influencer Repeatedly Punches Sick Old Man

 I think among the things the 300 Indian billionaires are not doing

-is one of the, I think, one of the basic things they're not doing is giving the money to the rest of the country.
+I think one of the basic things they're not doing is giving the money to the rest of the country.
+That's probably how they are billionaires.

 I think they're spending it on really efficient things like aeroplanes and fast cars, which leaves the rest of the country to have to ask for carbon credits.

-I mean, you might not be a billionaire yet, but I mean, let's look at trend in India, Anuvab.
+I mean, you might not be a billionaire yet, but I mean, let's look at the trend in India, Anuvab.

 There are three times more billionaires in India than 10 years ago, which means that if things keep going at the current rate, if I've done my maths correctly, which is quite a big if, in just 190 to 200 years, every single person in India will be a billionaire.

-So you've not got that long to wait until just by the sheer force of statistics,
+So you've not got that long to wait until just by the sheer force of statistics, you also are a billionaire.
+And also, in terms of developing countries and the model that developed countries set,

+But anyway, we will see what happens with that.
 Joe Biden, very cross, said, let me be clear, whatever the ICC might imply, there is no equivalence, none between Israel and Hamas.

-I would agree with that, but it doesn't mean that they can't have both committed different non-equivalent atrocities.
+I would agree with that, but it doesn't mean... that they can't have both committed different non-equivalent atrocities.

 But such is

+the world we live in.
 Anyway, as a species, we've never been that good at holding multiple opinions at the same time.

 Well, Andy, some of us aren't very good at holding multiple opinions at the same time.
+I'm definitely not, but also, on the other hand, I also am.

 I'm very good at holding multiple opinions.